On this page

-- assistance to register with Medicare, health services, Centrelink, banks and schools
+- help to register with Medicare, health services, Centrelink, banks and schools

 Case management plans also connect clients with other settlement, community and youth programs.
-Clients are assisted to participate in their local communities through connection to local social, recreational and sporting organisations.
+Clients are helped to participate in their local communities through connection to local social, recreational and sporting organisations.

-The accommodation service provides clients with accommodation upon their arrival in Australia, either in long-term accommodation, or in short-term housing arrangements before sourcing long-term accommodation.
-Accommodation services may also include the provision of a basic household goods package to help clients to establish their new residence in Australia.
+The accommodation service arranges when clients arrive in Australia, either long-term accommodation, or short-term housing arrangements before finding long-term accommodation.
+Accommodation services may also include the provision of a basic household goods package to help clients to start their new residence in Australia.

 Structured onshore orientation program

-The onshore orientation program is available to all clients aged 15 and over and focuses on delivering competency based outcomes.
-Orientation sessions are tailored to individual client needs and learning capacities, within a National Orientation Framework.
-The competencies set out critical skills and knowledge clients need to live and function independently in Australian society, and to continue their settlement journey beyond the HSS program.
+The onshore orientation program is open to all clients aged 15 and over.
+Orientation sessions are tailored to individual client needs and learning capacities.
+The focus is on critical skills and knowledge clients need to live and function independently in Australian society, and to continue their settlement journey beyond the HSS program.

-Humanitarian Settlement Services – Onshore Orientation Program Booklet – 2011 ( 814K B PDF file)
+Humanitarian Settlement Services – Onshore Orientation Program booklet – 2011 (

-Humanitarian Settlement Services – Onshore Orientation Program Brochure – 2011 ( 249K B PDF file)
+Humanitarian Settlement Services – Onshore Orientation Program brochure – 2011 (

 The HSS program is focused on humanitarian clients reaching sustainable and measurable settlement outcomes that will stand them in good stead for their settlement journey.